 The use of SUBSTR on the left-hand side is similar to the use of the SAS COLON MODIFIER ( =: ).

-Both methods the methods allow comparison of values based on the prefix of a text string.
+Both methods allow the comparison of values based on the prefix of a text string.

 The advantage of using SUBSTR over the COLON MODIFIER is that SUBSTR can also be used in MACRO statements.

-Observe the variable president in the sample data contains ‘Yes’ and ‘No’ values .
-The code below turns this inconsistant data into a useful text message.
+Observe the variable president in the sample data contains ‘Yes’ and ‘No’ values.
+The code below turns this inconsistent data into a useful text message.

 This function serves the same purpose as the SUBSTR function with a few additional features.
 The starting position and the length arguments of the SUBSTRN function can be 0 or negative without causing an error.